 The County Council sees effective stewardship of the resources available to schools as underpinning the delivery of the curriculum.
 However, there are occasions when a school is not demonstrating appropriate control and management of its finances and Local Authority intervention is required.
-The Authority may issue a notice of concern to the governing body of any school it maintains where, in the opinion of the Strategic Director for Resources:
+The Authority may issue a notice of concern to the governing body of any school it maintains where, in the opinion of the Section 151 officer: